 Media coordinators should provide preferred seat locations for media agencies that regularly staff games played by the participating and host institutions.
-Media seating charts should be posted to the media work areas in advance.

 SECURITY

 Security personnel should be instructed to protect the working media areas and interview area, especially before and after each game, and to limit access in all restricted areas to individuals wearing credentials.